nmc97/metabarcoding_at_cefas_tutorial/docs/source/dada2.rst

 Installation
 ------------

-One option for installing Dada2 is to build a [Mamba](https://mamba.readthedocs.io/en/latest/user_guide/mamba.html) environment.
+Dada2 is an R package.
+One option for installing Dada2 in linux is to build a [Mamba](https://mamba.readthedocs.io/en/latest/user_guide/mamba.html) environment.
 Some R packages can be install directly using [Mamba](https://mamba.readthedocs.io/en/latest/user_guide/mamba.html).
 Others will need to be intstalled within R.

 Create a Mamba env:
 ^^^^^^^^^^^^^^^^^^^